KOBENDigital/Kompair/README.md

 Testing on new releases will be performed as they come out.

 ## Changelog
+### 0.1.12
+- Removed web.config.uninstall.xdt from as it causes AppSettings to be replaced when upgrading versions.
+- README work.
+- Upped assembly version to 0.1.12.
 ### 0.1.11
 - Styled error message.
 - Added better styling to the compare button.